A Spectral Assignment Approach for the Graph Isomorphism Problem: Graphs with repeated eigenvalues

+As described above, repeated eigenvalues complicate graph isomorphism testing.
+Our heuristic approach is based on finding local perturbations of the adjacency matrices $ A $ and $ B $ that break symmetries without changing the isomorphism.
+Let us illustrate the basic idea with a simple example.

-Now, we use the new adjacency matrices and try to assign vertex $ \mf{v}_2 $ of $ \mf{G}_A $ to a vertex of $ \mf{G}_B $.
-Since we have broken the cyclic symmetry, there are now only two possible assignments, vertex $ \mf{v}_2 $ of $ \mf{G}_A $ could be either assigned to vertex $ \mf{v}_5 $ or $ \mf{v}_6 $ of $ \mf{G}_B $.
-If we try to assign it to a different vertex, the eigenvalues of the adjacency matrices differ.
-Adding self-loops with weight $ 2 $ to vertex $ \mf{v}_2 $ of $ \mf{G}_A $ and vertex $ \mf{v}_5 $ of $ \mf{G}_B $ -- shown in Figure~\ref{fig:CycleGraph}c --, the entries of the eigenvectors are distinct and the permutation could be extracted directly.
-Alternatively, the procedure described above can be repeated until an assignment for all vertices is found.
-For the remaining vertices, the assignment is unambiguous and the resulting graphs are shown in Figure~\ref{fig:CycleGraph}d.
+\begin{example} Let us consider the cycle graphs shown in Figure~\ref{fig:Cycle graph}a.
+In order to find an assignment for vertices of $ \mc{G}_A $ to vertices of $ \mc{G}_B $, we perturb the adjacency matrices $ A $ and $ B $.
+If we add a self-loop to vertex $ \mc{v}_1 $ of $ \mc{G}_A $ and $ \mc{v}_1 $ of $ \mc{G}_B $, the two graphs remain isomorphic\footnote{Note that due to the cyclic symmetry, we could assign vertex $ \mc{v}_1 $ to any other vertex of $ \mc{G}_B $.}.
+Thus, we assign vertex $ \mc{v}_1 $ to vertex $ \mc{v}_1 $ of $ \mc{G}_B $.
+The updated graphs are shown in Figure~\ref{fig:Cycle graph}b, the red vertices denote self-loops with weight $ 1 $.
+Now, we try to assign vertex $ \mc{v}_2 $ of $ \mc{G}_A $ to a vertex of $ \mc{G}_B $.
+Since we have broken the cyclic symmetry, there are now only two possible assignments (due to the remaining reflection symmetry).
+Vertex $ \mc{v}_2 $ of $ \mc{G}_A $ could be either assigned to vertex $ \mc{v}_5 $ or $ \mc{v}_6 $ of $ \mc{G}_B $.
+Adding self-loops with weight $ 2 $ to vertex $ \mc{v}_2 $ of $ \mc{G}_A $ and vertex $ \mc{v}_5 $ of $ \mc{G}_B $ -- shown in Figure~\ref{fig:Cycle graph}c --, the resulting graph is friendly and thus asymmetric.
+The permutation matrix $ P $ could be computed using Algorithm~\ref{alg:GI friendly graphs}.
+Alternatively, the procedure described above can be repeated until a valid assignment for all vertices is found.
+The resulting graphs are shown in Figure~\ref{fig:Cycle graph}d. \exampleSymbol \end{example}

 Let us formalize the above procedure.
-In order to perturb the adjacency matrices $ A $ and $ B $ and hence the eigenvalues and eigenvectors, we use single-entry matrices representing self-loops with different weights $ w $.
+We start with the original adjacency matrices $ A $ and $ B $ and construct cost matrices $ C^{(k)} $, $ k = 1, \dots, m $, as follows.
+For simple eigenvectors, we use the cost matrix from Definition~\ref{def:Cost matrix}, i.e., $ C^{(k)} = C(V_A^{(k)}, V_B^{(k)}) $.
+For repeated eigenvalues, we compute the projection matrices $ E_A^{(k)} $ and $ E_B^{(k)} $ and check for each row $ i $ of $ E_A^{(k)} $ whether it can be written as a permutation of row $ j $ of $ E_B^{(k)} $ by comparing the sorted vectors\footnote{Assume that $ V_A^{(k)} $ and $ V_B^{(k)} $ are simple eigenvectors and contain the same entries, then comparing $ E_A^{(k)} $ and $ E_B^{(k)} $ leads to the same nonzero pattern as comparing the eigenvectors entry-wise.}.